lostmymind-18/Titanic_Datascience/README.md

 # Titanic Datascience
-This is a competitive on Kaggle
+This is a competition on Kaggle